Bywell: Landmarks

-Land Owners
+Landowners

 Lord and Lady Allendale own much of the land surrounding Bywell.
-They also own a good chunk of Bywell itself.
-A substantial amount of Bywell is not open to the public.
+They also own most of Bywell itself, therefore a substantial amount of the village is not open to the public.

 Transport

 Rail

 The village is served by Stocksfield railway station on the Tyne Valley Line.
 The line was fully opened in 1838, and links the city of Newcastle upon Tyne with Carlisle in Cumbria.
 The line follows the course of the River Tyne through Northumberland.

 Passenger services on the Tyne Valley Line are operated by Northern.
 The line is also used for freight.

 The station is about 1 mi away on the south side of the River Tyne, in the village of Stocksfield.

 Road

-Bywell is in close proximity to the A69 dual carriage-way, although you have to go up a B road to get to the A69.
+Bywell is about 2.5 km from the A69 dual carriageway, to which it is connected by the B6309.

 Education

 Bywell is in the catchment area for Ovingham First School, despite Broomley First school in Stocksfield being closer.
 Bywell is in the catchment area for Ovingham Middle School and Prudhoe Community High School.
 Mowden Hall School is a private preparatory school in Newton Hall, in the north of Bywell Parish.